sfs/kotlin-native/CODE_COVERAGE.md

 #### Running covered executable

-After the execution of the compiled binary (ex. `program.kexe`) `default.profraw` will be generated.
-By default it is generated in the current working directory. `LLVM_PROFILE_DIR` environment variable may be used to override the output path for `*.profraw` file.
+After the execution of the compiled binary (ex. `program.kexe`) `program.kexe.profraw` will be generated.
+By default it will be generated in the same location where binary was created.
+The are two ways to override this behavior:
+ * `-Xcoverage-file=<path>` compiler flag.
+ * `LLVM_PROFILE_FILE` environment variable.
 So if you run your program like this:
 ```
-$LLVM_PROFILE_DIR=build/program.profraw ./program.kexe
+LLVM_PROFILE_FILE=build/program.profraw ./program.kexe
 ```
 Then the coverage information will be stored to the `build` dir as `program.profraw`.